GliozzoJ/missSNF/README.md

 ## Installation

-The ``miss-SNF'' package can be installed using devtools.
-Please follow this steps:
+The "miss-SNF" package can be installed using devtools.
+Please follow these steps:

 0. Download miss-SNF package from this repository.